Autumn Semester during COVID-19 — What you need to know

 Q. Will all School of Music performances be livestreamed?

 A. We have streaming capability in Hughes Hall.
 Depending on the availability of technical support personnel, we will stream or record as many events as we can, while protecting the safety of ensemble members and the crew.
-It will not be possible to livestream every performance.
+It may not be possible to livestream every performance.

 Details about events will be posted on the School of Music event calendar as they become available.